Employee Retention Rate: How to Calculate It and Make Improvements

 To further prove the importance of having a retention strategy, check out these employee retention rate statistics:

-Employee Exits Cost Employers 33 Percent of the Individual’s Salary on Average
+Employee Exits Cost Employers 40 to 200 Percent of the Individual’s Salary

-Losing an employee typically costs one-third of their annual salary.
+Losing an employee typically costs between 40 percent to 200 percent of their salary, depending on their role.
 On top of losing a skilled worker, companies have to spend resources searching for and training a replacement.
 These financial costs can take a toll.
 Use our cost-of-vacancy calculator to find out how much attrition and open positions are costing you.

 Top performers deliver value that goes far beyond their job descriptions, exhibiting elite levels of engagement and production.
 For this reason, they would make for excellent candidates if they decide to reenter the job market.
 Businesses may have to invest extra resources to keep top performers, but it’s well worth the long-term impact they can have on a company’s health.